ONS-OpenData/dp-opendata-upload/README.md

 Where more than one scenario has the same name, combine both techiques.

 These tests are _not_ end to end tests.
-When running tests the boto3 lambda client is replaced with a MockClient that returns hard coded responses.
+When running tests the boto3 clients are replaced with MockClient(s) that returns hard coded responses.
 Each feature will pass or fail independently of the others.

 _Note: a bit slow for now as container (re)builds on each scenario rather than each feature.
 Fixable but not urgent._